rapidbenjamin/python-flask-web-api-demo/README.md

 #### How to use it:

 	- `git clone https://github.com/systemaker/flask-web-api-demo.git <project_name>` or download the zip
-	- optional : for virtual environment see section below
 	- `pip install -r requirements.txt` or `python -m pip install -r requirements-pip2.txt`
 	- `python run.py` -> http://server_ip:5000

+	- Troubleshoots or advanced python setup required ? for PYTHON VIRTUAL ENVIRONMENT SETTING, see next section below.

 #### Use it with configuration environment variable :
 	- `export FLASK_CONFIG=production`